Tomás Frías: Political career

-First diplomatic and ministerial positions
+First political, diplomatic, and ministerial positions (1831–1848)

-He became lawyer on July 13, 1826, but dedicated himself to commerce, establishing a route from Potosí to Cobija.
-For two years, he occupied himself with his enterprise until the mutiny against Antonio José de Sucre on April 18, 1828.
+He became lawyer on 13 July 1826, graduating from the University of San Francisco Xavier.
+However, Frías dedicated himself to commerce, establishing a route from Potosí to Cobija.
+For two years, he occupied himself with his enterprise until the mutiny against Antonio José de Sucre on 18 April 1828.
 Frías would accompany the Grand Marshal of Ayacucho during the latter's custody, earning the appreciation of the President.
-When Sucre left the country, it was the liberator himself that adviced Frías to leave his commercial enterprise and enter the world of politics.
+When Sucre left the country, it was the liberator himself that advised Frías to leave his commercial enterprise and enter the world of politics.